ameijin/quicketl/docs/index.md

     ---

-    Install ETLX and run your first pipeline in 5 minutes.
+    Install QuickETL and run your first pipeline in 5 minutes.

     [:octicons-arrow-right-24: Quick Start](getting-started/quickstart.md)